default asc order

-ActiveRecord::Batches module provides methods like find_each
+ActiveRecord::Batches module provides methods like find_each, find_in_batches,

-to process records in batches, reducing memory consumption.
+and in_batches to process records in batches, reducing memory consumption.

 By default, records are processed in ascending order by primary key(ID).